carygarvin/Reset-OktaMFA.ps1/README.md

 Script takes either no or one argument when launched.
 * No argument will trigger the script in simuation mode.
-* '`ResetFromUsageReport`' argument will trigger the script so that Okta MFA resets are performed based on input from the chosen CSV file (after entry dedup and date filtering).
+* `ResetFromUsageReport` argument will trigger the script so that Okta MFA resets are performed based on input from the chosen CSV file (after entry dedup and date filtering).
 * Any other combination of arguments will cause the script to abort displaying info on possible options for the script.